cloudposse/docs/content/terraform/best-practices.md

 We are very strict about this in "root" modules (or the top-most module), because these sensitive outputs are easily leaked in CI/CD pipelines (see [`tfmask`](https://github.com/cloudposse/tfmask) for masking secrets in output only as a last resort).
 We are less sensitive to this in modules that are typically nested inside of other modules.

+Rather than outputting a secret, you may output plain text indicating where the secret is stored, for example `RDS master password is in SSM parameter /rds/master_password`.
+You may also want to have another output just for the key for the secret in the secret store, so the key is available to other programs which may be able to retrvieve the value given the key.

 ## Use symmetrical names

 We prefer to keep terraform outputs symmetrical as much as possible with the upstream resource or module, with exception of prefixes.
 This reduces the amount of entropy in the code or possible ambiguity, while increasing consistency.
 Below is an example of what **not* to do.
 The expected output name is `user_secret_access_key`.
 This is because the other IAM user outputs in the upstream module are prefixed with `user_`, and then we should borrow the upstream's output name of `secret_access_key` to become `user_secret_access_key` for consistency.